 Reading time: 1 min

-Land, altitude and temperature
+Land, altitude and temperature how do they affect olive oil?

 Difficult terrains, hilly, poor and unproductive land will give more aromatic and usually more exceptional olive oils than flatlands.
 Fruitiness, bitterness and pungency are more intense in olive oils from dry land cultivation.